kyutai-labs/moshi/README.md

 Note that parts of this code is based on [AudioCraft](https://github.com/facebookresearch/audiocraft), released under the MIT license.

+The weights for the models are released under the CC-BY 4.0 license.

 ## Citation

 If you use either Mimi or Moshi, please cite the following paper,